Lamar State College–Orange: History

-Following Dr. Welch's departure, the Lamar University System Board of Regents named Steve Maradian as president.
+Following Welch's departure, the Lamar University System Board of Regents named Steve Maradian as president.
 He served until 1994 and was successful in bringing external grant funding to the campus.
-In 1994, the Board selected J. Michael Shahan to succeed Maradian.
+In 1994, the board selected J. Michael Shahan to succeed Maradian.

-Under Shahan's leadership, the campus has grown to over 2,000 students and made significant improvements to the campus infrastructure.
+During Shahan's time as president, the campus grew to over 2,000 students.
 The Ron E. Lewis Library was completed in 2001, the first new construction in the college's history.
 A new nursing and classroom building was added in 2013.
 Major improvements were made in parking and landscaping.
-The campus suffered $10 million in damages due to Hurricane Ike in 2008, but was able to resume classes in three weeks.
+The campus suffered $10 million in damages due to Hurricane Ike in 2008 but was able to resume classes in three weeks.
 The Texas legislature abolished the Lamar University System in 1995 and moved Lamar—Orange into the Texas State University System.
-In 1999, the legislature renamed the institution as Lamar State College—Orange.

-The campus has grown to 12 buildings across three city blocks.
-The school's Registered Nursing and Pharmacy Technology programs have both been ranked among the top in the state of Texas.
-LSCO recently added a Maritime program that is certified through the U.S. Coast Guard and a Fishing Club that will compete with other college fishing teams.
+In 1999, the legislature renamed the institution Lamar State College—Orange.
+The campus grew to 12 buildings across three city blocks and added a Maritime program that is certified through the U.S. Coast Guard and a Fishing Club.

-In 2018, Dr. Thomas A. Johnson was selected to replace Dr. Shahan, who retired after 24 years as president.
+In 2018, Thomas A. Johnson was selected to replace Shahan, who retired after 24 years as president.
+President Johnson introduced Tilley the Gator as the school mascot in 2019.
+During the COVID-19 pandemic the college offered free summer courses, flexible learning options, and a virtual commencement.
+The college was also impacted by hurricanes Laura and Delta in 2020.
+A college masterplan was launched in late 2020, including plans for new buildings.

+The college grew its numbers substantially in this period, reaching 3,400 students in fall 2024 having been less than 2,400 in fall 2022.
+The college opened its first satellite campus in Lumberton in 2023 and cooperated with Lamar State College Port Arthur and Lamar Institute of Technology in opening a university center in Livingston.
+A new academic building opened in fall 2024 and the Student Success Center, housed in the historic First Baptist Church of Orange, in spring 2025.

+Johnson retired at the end of 2024 and was replaced as president by Wendy Elmore, previously the college's vice president and provost.